drachrist/tiktok-research-tools/README.md

 For followers and following endpoints, the daily limit is 20,000 requests.

-## Terms of Service and Ethics

-Use of this tool requires compliance with the [TikTok Research API Terms of Service](https://developers.tiktok.com/doc/research-api-get-started).
-Key obligations include restrictions on data storage duration, prohibitions on re-identification of users, and limits on commercial use of collected data.
-Researchers are responsible for ensuring their use of this tool complies with TikTok's terms.

-Researchers should also consult their institution's research ethics board regarding data handling, storage, and any applicable data protection regulations (including GDPR where relevant) before beginning data collection.
-Note that ethical approval is a default requirement of gaining access to the research API.

-The tool collects only publicly available data through TikTok's official research infrastructure.
-No scraping or unofficial API access is used.

 ---

+## Terms of Service and Research Ethics

+This tool collects data through TikTok's official research infrastructure — no scraping or unofficial access is used.
+Use of the tool requires compliance with the [TikTok Research API Terms of Service](https://developers.tiktok.com/doc/research-api-get-started), which include restrictions on how long data can be stored, prohibitions on re-identifying individual users, and limits on commercial use.
+You are responsible for ensuring your research complies with these terms.

+You should also consult your institution's research ethics board regarding data handling, storage periods, and any applicable data protection regulations (including GDPR where relevant) before beginning data collection.
+Note that ethical approval is a standard requirement of the TikTok Research API application process itself.

+All data collected by this tool is saved locally to your own computer.
+Nothing is uploaded or shared remotely.

+---

 ## Known Limitations

-- The Research API returns metadata only — video files and audio cannot be collected
+- **Metadata only** — the API provides video metadata but not video files or audio.
+The voice-to-text transcription field provides a text version of spoken content where available
-- Engagement metrics (views, likes etc.) may differ from figures shown on the TikTok platform, as the API uses archived rather than live data.
+- **Engagement metric discrepancies** — figures for views, likes and other metrics may differ from what is shown on the TikTok platform, as the API uses archived data.
 See [Pearson et al. (2024)](https://doi.org/10.1080/1369118X.2024.2420032) for a detailed audit of these discrepancies
-- New videos can take up to 48 hours to appear in API results, limiting the tools applicability in live data collection exercises
+- **Indexing delay** — new videos can take up to 48 hours to appear in API results, which limits applicability for real-time data collection
-- Some accounts may return errors even when publicly visible; the tool handles these as well as it can and continues collection for remaining accounts - please do let me know if you notice any errors with the handling
+- **Unavailable accounts** — some accounts may return errors even when publicly visible.
+The tool identifies these automatically and continues collecting from the remaining accounts
-- TikTok Shop data is only available for shops operating in the EU
+- **TikTok Shop** — shop data is only available for shops operating in the EU

+---
 ## Citing This Tool

-If you use this tool in your research, please cite both the software and the accompanying methods paper (forthcoming):
+If you use this tool in your research, please cite it as:

-**Software:**
 > Christiansen, A. (2025). *TikTok Research Tools* [Software].
 University of Birmingham. https://github.com/drchristlex/tiktok-research-tools

-**Methods paper:** *(forthcoming — citation will be added on publication)*
+A methods paper describing the account-centric corpus construction approach this tool supports is currently in preparation.
+A citation will be added here on publication.

 ---

 ## Licence

 MIT License — see `LICENSE` for details.

+---

+## Contact

+For questions, bug reports, or feedback, please open an issue on this repository or contact me at a.l.christiansen@bham.ac.uk